MaiMarincic/MyWorld/README.md

 # MyWorld

-Short program that compares and displayed data about countrys with a simple and friendly GPU
+Short program that compares and displayed data about countrys with a simple and friendly GUI

 To run the code you will need: